juangcarmona/jgcarmona.com/src/content/blog/ai-tooling-lacks-foundational-standards/index.md

 ## The Problem

-AI-assisted development is becoming part of modern software engineering.

-But while we standardize APIs, dependencies, containers, contracts, and infrastructure, one foundational layer remains completely fragmented.

-**AI tooling has no shared architectural standard.**
+As I stated yesterday, AI-assisted development is already part of modern software engineering.
+Every team is moving their entire SDLC towards AI powered SDLC, but one foundational layer remains completely fragmented because **AI tooling has no shared architectural standard.**

 ![Foundational Standards Would Achieve](images/foundational-standards.png)

----

 ## We Are Repeating The Same Mistake